 Love playing Barbu!

-Love the collection of games
+Love the Emoji

 The contracts are divided into positive and negative contracts, based on the points available.

-No Last Two - The objective is to avoid winning the last two tricks.
+No Last Two: The objective is to avoid winning the last two tricks.
 The winner of the second-last trick is penalized -10 points.
 The winner of the last trick is penalized -20 points.

-No Tricks - The objective is to avoid winning any tricks.
+No Tricks: The objective is to avoid winning any tricks.
 The winner of each trick is penalized -2 points.

-No Barbu - The objective is to avoid the Barbu (King of Hearts).
+No Barbu: The objective is to avoid the Barbu (King of Hearts).
 Whoever takes the trick with the Barbu is penalized -20 points.
 Leading with hearts is forbidden until someone has played hearts in a trick.

-No Hearts - The objective is to avoid all Hearts cards.
+No Hearts: The objective is to avoid all Hearts cards.
 Each Hearts card won in a trick has a penalty of -2 points, except the Ace which has a penalty of -6 points.

-No Queens - The objective is to avoid all Queen cards.
+No Queens: The objective is to avoid all Queen cards.
 Each Queen taken in a trick has a penalty of -6 points.
 The round ends when all the Queens have been taken.

-Trumps - The objective is to win maximum tricks.
+Trumps: The objective is to win maximum tricks.
 The declarer chooses the trump suit and play follows standard trick-taking rules.
 Each trick won is worth 5 points.

-Dominoes - The objective is to get rid of your cards quickly and this contract does not involve any trick-taking.
+Dominoes: The objective is to get rid of your cards quickly and this contract does not involve any trick-taking.
 The declarer plays a card face up.
 Cards of the same rank or an adjacent card within the same suit to any card on the table can be played.
 If a player has no valid cards, they pass their turn.